johnpapa/react-book-repo/redux/add-redux-to-react.md

   };
 }
 ```

-We can see above that we define a function that takes a `state` as parameter and ends up return an object.
+We can see above that we define a function that takes a `state` as parameter and ends up returning an object.
 We can see that the returned object has a property `items` that gets its value from `state.list`, this means we are reading the `list` property from the store and it is being exposed as `items`.

 #### mapDispatchToProps

 This is a function the produces an object, when invoked.
 Let's have a look at its implementation:

 ```js